EstherCalderonB/EstherCalderonB/README.md

 ## Hi there 👋
-I builed a dashboard that includes the 3 charts that I created in the Age of Planes analysis.
+I built a dashboard that includes the 3 charts that I created in the Age of Planes analysis.
 **EstherCalderonB/EstherCalderonB**